Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/record-in-play-mode-recorder-clip.md

 Set up one or multiple Recorder clips in a Timeline Recorder Track to activate the recording of a GameObject's animations to FBX at specific time or frame intervals in Play mode.

+>[!NOTE]
->**Note:** This scenario requires to have both the [Recorder](https://docs.unity3d.com/Packages/com.unity.recorder@latest) and [Timeline](https://docs.unity3d.com/Packages/com.unity.timeline@latest) packages installed in addition to the FBX Exporter package.
+>This scenario requires to have both the [Recorder](https://docs.unity3d.com/Packages/com.unity.recorder@latest) and [Timeline](https://docs.unity3d.com/Packages/com.unity.timeline@latest) packages installed in addition to the FBX Exporter package.

 To record an FBX animation through a Timeline Recorder Track: